 National Offer Day for secondary school places

-Today (Monday 2 March 2020) is National Offer Day, when the allocation of secondary school places is made to children across the country.
+Today is National Offer Day, when the allocation of secondary school places is made to children across the country (Monday 1 March 2021).

-Ed Potter, Shropshire Council’s Cabinet member for children’s services, said:-
+Karen Bradshaw, Shropshire Council’s executive director of children’s services, said:-

-“At this stage in the 2020 admissions process, Shropshire is delighted that, as in previous years, a high percentage of pupils have been offered their first preference school.
+“At this stage in the 2021 admissions process, Shropshire is delighted that a high percentage of pupils, even more than last year, have been offered their first preference school.

 “We have always met a high percentage of first preference requests and been ranked amongst the top three West Midlands local authorities.

 “Parents are invited to submit three preferences, and over 96 per cent of Shropshire parents have been offered a place at one of their preferred schools.”